 I'll try to prepare an updated version of L-BFGS minimizer in a month or so.

-#23 Updated by Erik Lindahl 28 days ago
+#23 Updated by Erik Lindahl almost 2 years ago

 Let's take a step back and work on one issue (or not) at a time and properly diagnose exactly what it is, what the code says, whether that disagrees with the algorithm, and if so what the change should be.
 I would not take my own original implementation as a reference, and if we want to revert some of the later changes we should understand why they were wrong instead of just kicking the can and adding something that works for one particular system.

 It was a LONG time ago that I looked at this code, but here are some thoughts from a quick look at the code:

 1. If you search the do_lbgfs() routine in minimize.cpp, you'll see that inputrec->em_stepsize is only used as a check for the upper limit for any displacement.
 It is never used to scale any other step size.